-Problem Solving is a skill that is not naturally born in someone - not a "you have it or you don't".
+- Problem Solving is a skill that is not naturally born in someone – it’s not a “you have it or you don’t”.

-Please take a moment to look at the Flow Chart of the Differences between how problem solvers and non-problem solvers think before we move on.
+Please take a moment to look at the Flow Chart which highlights the different thinking processes of problem solvers vs. non-problem solvers before we move on.

 The final chart I’m providing looks at the levels of objectives and their progression in relation to Problem Solving.
 You now have the key to understanding that C1 means knowledge and that C4, analysis, is a more complex skill than just knowing about something.
 A1 is an attitude of paying attention, while A3 is an attitude of valuing.

 If I only give a lecture or provide written information to a person learning a new skill, I can’t expect them to become proficient in that skill.
 They will require learning experiences that guide them in how to:

 - Analyze the task to see what the components are

 - Relate their own values to the values required for the task or job

 - Open their minds to think in new ways